 The AC has convened four meetings during the financial year with key management.
 The AC has also met with internal and external auditors, without the presence of the Company's management, at least once a year.

-The AC carried out its functions in accordance with Section 201B(5) of the Act.
-In performing those functions, the AC review:
+The Audit Committee carried out its functions in accordance with Section 201B (5) of the Act, the SGX Listing Manual and the Code of Corporate Governance.
+In performing those functions, the Audit Committee: